-Keeping your feet dry when the roads are wet is tricky and you could spend loads of money on overshoes, or you could use some cheap plastic bags to wrap around your socks before you put your shoes on.
-Sometimes it’s nearly as effective as overshoes and doesn’t look nearly as strange, but it can lead to sweaty feet as plastic doesn’t allow excess heat to escape.
+Keeping your feet dry when the roads are wet is tricky.
+You could spend a fair bit of money on overshoes, or you could use some cheap plastic bags to wrap around your socks before you put your shoes on.
+Sometimes it’s nearly as effective as overshoes and doesn’t look nearly as strange; although it can lead to sweaty feet, as plastic doesn’t allow excess heat to escape.

 Applying the same idea of adding a layer of plastic between body and elements, surgical gloves are relatively cheap and can be worn underneath your cycling gloves to provide a bit more protection.
 Just be warned that you might get sweaty hands if it’s mild.